MicrosoftDX/DeviceSilhouette/Documentation/howitworks.md

 ## Messages purging and persistancy

- - Long term persistency and analytics
 For long term access, and to allow analytics, messages are being output to external storage.
 Currently to blob storage, but it can be extended to a different storage type.

-- Purging the Silhouette state:
 In addition to persistency, the Silhouette state needs to be purged periodically otherwise the performance of the system will be impacted.

-## Purging actor state
-In addition to persistency, the Silhouette state needs to be purged periodically otherwise the performance of the system will be impacted.
-Messages are being only after  they are known to have been persisted to long-term storage.

-Alternatively, having a minimum number of retained messages could work.

-Either way, how long the retention period should be probably or how large the minimum number of messages should be will likely depend on the scenario.
-For scenarios with a high frequency of messages have a long period/high number probably doesn't add any value and would have a negative impact on performance.
-As a result, it would make sense to provide a configuration option for this.
+The message retention period and the number of maximum messages to retain are configurabe.